Making sure that your child sees a children dentist regularly. It is extremely important for kids dental health.

 We take our role as a local dentist for children very seriously indeed.

-Our dentists, dental nurses and dental hygienists are all trained to spot signs of oral health issues and concerns, and can all offer advice on tooth brushing, nutrition and general care of the mouth to help the whole family stay healthy and pain-free.
+Our children dentists, dental nurses and dental hygienists are all trained to spot signs of oral health issues and concerns, and can all offer advice on tooth brushing, nutrition and general care of the mouth to help the whole family stay healthy and pain-free.

 We can show your children the right way to use kids dental floss and mouthwash and how to care for any braces or other cosmetic dentistry aids they may have been prescribed through our preventative dentistry services.